Hippolyte Sebron: Biography

+Nevertheless, he found that the demand for art in America was much less than in Europe and turned to painting portraits to make a living.

 Upon returning to France in 1855, he still found himself unable to settle down, wandering throughout Europe and the Mediterranean, as far as Egypt, Istanbul and Syria, where he toured the ruins in 1870.
-He did, however, die in Paris.
+He died in Paris on 1 September 1879.